Cadex Defence

 Cadex Defence is a Canadian firearms manufacturer based in Saint-Jean-sur-Richelieu, Quebec.
 It produces high-end bolt action rifles, precision sniper rifles, rifle chassis and defence accessories.

 History

 The company was founded in 1994 as Cadex.
-Initially it specialised in helmet and eyewear testing equipment.
+Initially, it specialised in helmet and eyewear testing equipment.
 In 2000, after it secured a number of orders from military units and police departments, it created the defence division.

 Cadex Defence worked with Remington Arms to create the Remington RACS chassis for the M2010 Enhanced Sniper Rifle, a modern revision of Remington Model 700 rifle.
 The company offers a similar chassis to Remington RACS under the name Cadex Dual Strike.

 On May 8, 2019, a 2 million CAD contract was awarded to Cadex Inc. to deliver 300 monocular night-vision devices for the Canadian Army Reserves.

-On October 29, 2025, it was reported that Cadex-made sniper rifles were acquired by Russia, bypassing sanctions.
+On October 29, 2025, it was reported that Cadex-made sniper rifles were acquired by Russia, bypassing sanctions amid the Russo-Ukrainian war.
+Canadian Security Intelligence Service officers visited the company in May 2026.
+Cadex subsequently released a statement explaining an internal investigation was launched after the initial report, while stressing its support for Ukraine and that "at no time has the company sold, exported, or authorized the transfer of its products" to Russia.